Last updated July 14, 2020

 If necessary for the contractual relationship with you and the activities performed by you, we may process data which we lawfully receive from other offices or other third parties.
 In addition, we process personal data that we have lawfully collected, received or acquired from publicly accessible sources (such as commercial registers, the press, social media platforms, and other media) if such is necessary and we are allowed to process these data in accordance with statutory provisions.

-a) Relevant personal data categories in the scope of business relationship to you in accordance with Paragraph 2.1 of this document may be, in particular:
+a) Relevant personal data categories in the scope of our business relationship to you in accordance with Paragraph 2.1 of this document may be, in particular:

 - Contact data (address, e-mail address, phone number and similar data)